zack-bitcoin/amoveo-docs/design/sortition_chains_implementation.md

 Claim Proof
 ============

-A baby sortition chain won the sortition chain if all N of the operators have a signed a merkel root giving the baby sortition chain control of that part of the sortition chain.
+A baby sortition chain won the sortition chain if all N of the operators have a signed a merkel root giving the baby sortition chain control of the winning part of the sortition chain.

 An account won if all N of the operators for the winning sortition chain have signed a merkel root that gave that account control of that part of the probability space.